OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

      For more information on this scenario, see [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md).

   1. Event-based add-ins that activate on the `OnNewMessageCompose` event require an exception.
      - **Unified manifest for Microsoft 365**: Event-based add-ins aren't treated as a context in the unified manifest, so there is no exception for configuring the "extensions.ribbons.contexts" array.
-But note that event-based add-in's do required an "extensions.autoRunEvents" property in the manifest.
+But note that event-based add-ins do require an "extensions.autoRunEvents" property in the manifest.
      - **XML manifest**: The [LaunchEvent extension point](/javascript/api/manifest/extensionpoint#launchevent) *must be declared*.

      For more information, see [Implement event-based activation in Outlook mobile add-ins](mobile-event-based.md).